 holy and blameless and beyond reproach—

-Before Christ’s death, there was “war” between God and His intelligent creatures; both on earth and in heaven.
+Before Christ’s death, there was “war” between God and some of His intelligent creatures; both on earth and in heaven.

 This “dragon” is a symbol for Satan (Rev 12:9).
-Satan and his angels are alienated from and hostile towards Him, to quote from Colossians 1:21.
+Satan and his angels are alienated from and hostile towards God, to quote from Colossians 1:21.

 It is this war that spilled over to earth when Satan deceived our first parents, and which is continued today: